Top 10 Iran Souvenirs

 What can I buy in Iran as a Souvenir?

 You arrive in Iran and would love to spend some time shopping, be it for gifts or memorials of your Iran trip.
 These questions would come to your mind, and you might become confused; What can I buy in Iran?
 Persian handicrafts?
 Nuts?
 Spices?
 Sweets?
 Verily, what is Iran famous for?
-If you are looking for the best souvenirs from Iran and don’t want to pay tourist price, don’t look further; here is our guide about the top 10 Iran souvenirs.
+If you are looking for the best souvenirs from Iran and don’t want to pay tourist prices, don’t look further; here is our guide about the top 10 Iran souvenirs.

 As Iran is a vast country with different cultures and ethnic groups, the things to buy in Iran are endless and differ from city to city.
 However, you can also find the Persian artisanal handicrafts from Iranian gift shops all over the country; You will find it all here in abundance.
 However, as budget and time are important factors, you’d better benefit from some local knowledge about the best Iran souvenirs and their prices and save yourself a lot of effort.
 Hence, read this guide on Iranian souvenirs and steer yourself in the right direction.